Download our FREE smartphone app today!

 After successfully passing the IGCSE exams, the AS and A Level curriculum caters for students aged 17-18, preparing them for University entrance.
 This two year programme in selected subjects (normally 3/4) is a great way to bridge the gap between supervised secondary school education and the independent learning environment of university and college life.
 We give students the opportunity to work at an advanced academic level, but with a great deal of individual support and guidance.

 Art, Biology, Business Studies, Chemistry, English, Geography, Global Perspectives, History, Mathematics, French, Travel & Tourism and Physics.

-At ISF all students are recommended to take 4 AS Level subjects in which they sit public exams at the end of the first year to receive a graded AS-Level certificate.
+At ISF (International School of Flanders) all students are recommended to take 4 AS Level subjects in which they sit public exams at the end of the first year to receive a graded AS-Level certificate.
 After passing their AS exams, students typically choose their best 3 subjects for their final year’s A-Level examination programme.